 St. Maarten / St. Martin is the smallest land mass (37 square miles) shared by two sovereign nations.
 It has no physical borders.
 There is a Dutch side and a French Side and people go back and forth freely.
 The island was discovered by Christopher Columbus on the feast of St. Martin of Tours (November 11) in 1493.
-The island has been arguably referred to as the Culinary Capital of the Caribbean and the many great French restaurants found there are supportive of this claim.
+The island has been arguably referred to as the Culinary Capital of the Caribbean and the many great restaurants (French, Italian, etc.) found there are supportive of this claim.

 Bread is a staple of life for many people throughout history.
 In Jesus’ time it was part of the everyday meal as was table wine.
 He used both of these common elements in an extraordinary way when He was at table with his disciples before His death—the Last Supper.

 The Real Presence of Jesus in the Most Holy Eucharist is one of the core teachings of the Catholic faith.
 We do not believe in some mere symbolic presence, but take Jesus literally--at his word--in our understanding of this mystery.
-Over the centuries, the term transubstantiationa change in substance (but not in appearance)have been used to explain this essential dogma.
+Over the centuries, the term transubstantiation—a change in substance (but not in appearance)—have been used to explain this essential dogma.

 When we approach the Most Holy Eucharist, we approach Jesus—our Lord, God and Savior.
 He deserves our love, reverence and respect.
-Like the people in the Gospel, our attitude toward the Holy Eucharist should be one of desire, anticipation, thanksgiving and joy:
+Like some of the people in the Gospel, our attitude toward the Holy Eucharist should be one of desire, anticipation, thanksgiving and joy:

 “Sir, give us this bread always.”
 (John 6: 34)